f4exb/sdrdaemon/README.md

 <h1>Possible dribble use with care</h1>

-This refers to sdrdaemon and not to sdrdaemonfec nor sdrdaemontx.
+This refers to sdrdaemon and not to sdrdaemonrx nor sdrdaemontx.

 <h2>I/Q data blocks</h2>